gbtami/pychess-variants/static/docs/janggi.md

 Unlike most other chess variants, you may pass in Janggi.
 Therefore, stalemate is impossible. **To pass in Pychess, ctrl+click on your King.**

 Unlike Xiangqi, the kings may face each other on the same file in Janggi.
 This creates a situation called **bikjang** ("laughing generals").
-If the next player to move does not move the king away, then the game ends in a draw.
+If the next player to move does not make a move to break bikjang (for example moving a king or moving a piece in between), then the game ends in a draw.
 For tournaments that don't allow draws, the value of the pieces on the board are counted up, and the player with the higher value wins.

 Piece | Value
 ------------ | -------------